jdeisenberg/icljs/_sources/recap1.rst

 Defining Functions
 ==================

 You define functions with ``defn``.
-The general form for a function is:
+The general form for defining a function is:

 .. parsed-literal::